dxw-wordpress-plugins/mirror-wordpress-plugins/README.md

 The mirrored repos hosted on GitHub are intended to be read-only, and we will still be deploying from the GitLab-hosted versions.

+## Potential causes of workflow failure

+Occasionally, the action will fail.
+There are a couple of commons causes for this:

+1. The code assumes that the default branch for GitLab repos will match the value of the `DEFAULT_BRANCH_NAME` secret (currently set to `master`).
+If this is not the case (or if the `DEFAULT_BRANCH_NAME` branch does exist, but is not the default branch), the workflow may fail.
+Potential fix: make the expected branch the default for the GitLab repo in question.

+1. The connection to GitLab times out, or returns some other unexpected response.
+This is normally a temporary glitch, and will resolve itself on the next workflow run.

 ## Testing locally

 You can test the action locally using [act](https://github.com/nektos/act).